camunda/camunda-docs/versioned_docs/version-1.3/self-managed/operate-deployment/importer-and-archiver.md

 Configuration parameter | Description | Default value
 -----|-------------|--------------
-camunda.operate.importerEnabled | When true, Importer module is enabled. | True camunda.operate.archiverEnabled | When true, Archiver module is enabled. | True camunda.operate.webappEnabled |  When true, Webapp module is enabled. | True
+camunda.operate.importerEnabled | When true, Importer module is enabled. | true camunda.operate.archiverEnabled | When true, Archiver module is enabled. | true camunda.operate.webappEnabled |  When true, Webapp module is enabled. | true

 Additionally, you can have several importer and archiver nodes to increase throughput.
 Internally, they will spread their work based on Zeebe partitions.